 Time required- 10 minutes a month to categorize expenses

 This one goes with tracking your spending, but the receipt scanning really makes the process so easy.
 The free Intuit app lets me take a photo of receipts with my phone and adds them as new expenses.
 I keep a pile of receipts in my purse and then scan them all in at the end of the week.
 Easy peasy.

 Time required- 10 minutes a week to scan and add receipts

 Track Miles without a Pretty Notebook

 Buying a new notebook for writing your starting and ending miles is fun for the 25 minutes you spend on Pinterest picking it out.
 Remembering to record the miles every trip is a whole other story.
-Save your notebook for a to-do-list and use the QuickBooks app.
+Save your notebook for a to-do-list and use the QuickBooks app for automatic mileage tracking.
 I don’t have to worry about calculating my miles every time I take a trip.
 The app does it for me!

 Time required- 5 minutes every week to label trips

 Invoice Your Clients and Accept Payments with Ease